Skip Ribbon Commands

 3. If specimen is refrigerate, aliquot the urine to a urine myoglobin transport tube (T691) within 2 hours of collection.

 Additional Information: Urinary myoglobin is highly unstable unless alkalinized with sodium carbonate preservative.
-Even with alkalinization, myoglobin deterioration is variable and specimen dependent (approximate averages of 10% at 1 day, 20% at 3 days, and 30% at 7 days).

 Home collection of urine is not advised since urine must be transferred into Urine Myoglobin Transport Tube within 1-2 hours of collection, based on storage.
 Collection of urine should take place in clinic setting.